Introduction | Parallel Finite Element Analysis with Abaqus

 Aerospace, marine, automotive, and civil engineering industries widely use fiber-reinforced composites (FRCs) because of their high strength-to-weight ratio and adaptability.
 These composites often operate in environments with varying moisture and temperature, such as marine and aerospace applications.
-Over time, exposure to such conditions can lead to significant changes in their mechanical properties.
+Over time, exposure to such conditions can lead to significant changes in their mechanical properties due to hygrothermal effects on composite materials.
 Therefore, hygrothermal analysis is essential to ensure the performance and longevity of these materials.
 From aircraft components to wind turbine blades and automotive structures, understanding how composites degrade under these conditions is key to enhancing durability and preventing premature failure.

 Hygrothermal degradation refers to the deterioration of a material’s elastic properties when exposed to combined moisture and temperature variations over time.
 FRCs, particularly those with polymeric matrices, are susceptible to this degradation, which can significantly alter their mechanical behavior.
 Moisture absorption leads to swelling and softening of the matrix, reducing stiffness and strength, while temperature changes can affect the glass transition temperature of the polymer, causing further mechanical property loss.